cooper-a/node-taskmanager/README.md

 # Node Task Managment Application

-This application allows you to create an accoutn and login to create, read, update, and delete tasks.
+This application allows you to create an account and login to create, read, update, and delete tasks.

 An advanced node application used to learn about building/using RESTful APIs, user authentication, web tokens, NOSQL/MongoDB, middleware, promises, async/await, and asynchronous programming.